Shanzhong-SUN/ShanzhongSUN/index.md

 I graduated from [Chern Institute of Mathematics](http://www.cim.nankai.edu.cn), Nankai University, Tianjin and got my PhD degree in 2001.

-I spent two years from 2001 to 2003 at School of Mathematical Sciences, Pekin University as postdoc.
+I spent two years from 2001 to 2003 at School of Mathematical Sciences, Peking University as postdoc.

 Then I joined Capital Normal University in 2003 as a faculty member of Department of Mathematics.